 It would not be wrong to say that the festive tone for the Hindu festivals is set with the beginning of Raksha-bandhan and Krishna Janamashtami in August.
 Close on the heels is the festival of Ganesh Chaturthi in September.
 However the festivities reach their crescendo with arrival of Navratras, followed by Dussehra and subsequently the festival of lights and the very auspicious day of Diwali.
 Bhai Dooj and Chhatt follow Diwali and bring down the curtain on the Hindu festivals.
 Four months of fun, food, festivities, prayers all comes to an end only to be looked upon with anticipation for the next year.

 Just as I had uploaded recipes for Holi during March, I am going to share some exquisite, traditional, simple & easy posts on Indian desserts or mithai for Diwali.
 I had actually begun the month long mithai blogathon with the palm jaggery sweetened Tapioca Pearl Pudding or what we call as Sabudana Kheer.
 Time now to share this exquisitely spiced, almond dessert that is a supercalifragilisticexpialidocious treat and an epicurean ode to this very healthy nut.
 Halwa is loved by almost everyone across India in various avatars.
 Suji Halwa and Atta Halwa are the most popular ones.
 And if you are looking for some unique halwa recipe, then you should definitely give a try to this heirloom recipe.
 And then there are ones that are made with nuts and even those made with fruits and vegetables too!
-My favorite is my Mum’s Spiced Pumpkin Halwa and Carrot or Gaajar Halwa.
+My favourite is my Mum’s Spiced Pumpkin Halwa and Carrot or Gaajar Halwa.
 Beetroot Halwa and Lauki Halwa have their own fan following.

 250 gm Almonds

 4 tbsp Milk Powder